joshstephenson/Wordle-Solver-Rust/README.md

 * [Python Wordle Solver](https://github.com/joshstephenson/Wordle-Solver)

 ## Results
 The lower bound of the overwhelming majority of words is 3 guesses per word.
-28 can be done in 2, 23 in 4 and 1 requires 5 guesses (`EATER`).
-Slate which is the starting word is done in 1.
+28 can be done in 2, 23 in 4, and 1 requires 5 guesses (`EATER`).
+Slate which is the starting word is done in 1 of course.
 ![results-SLATE](https://user-images.githubusercontent.com/11002/184561760-3eca0cb5-10ec-4b36-b331-df060bf47030.png)

 ## How it Works